-~~There has been correspondence between the Branch and Finance Service Centre (FSC) on this subject in December 2012 and Fujitsu had an informal request to investigate the transactions on 31/1/13.
-As this was within 6 months of the transaction, then the data was still available in the support database and a response was provided to Post Office Ltd by Fujitsu as to what had occurred.
-Also a formal ARQ response (ie the transaction and event logs for the period in question) was provided which supported this information.~~
+There has been correspondence between the Branch and FSC on this subject in December 2012 and Fujitsu had an informal request to investigate the transactions on 31/1/13.
+As this was within 6 months of the transaction, then the data was still available in the support database and a response was provided to Post Office Ltd as to what had occurred.
+Also a formal ARQ response was provided which supported this information.

 This report provides information as to what was alleged by the SPMR (see section 2) and a detailed analysis of what actually occurred as shown in the system logs (section 3).
 Section 4 then describes how recovery operates on Horizon and Section 5 identifies those points in the report which are not supported by the Logs.
-Finally section 6 ~~provides a response by addresses the FSC of Post Office Ltd as to why it was deemed unnecessary to carry out the thorough investigation that has now taken place question of access to raw transaction data.~~
+Finally section 6 provides a response by the Financial Services Centre of Post Office Ltd as to why it was not necessary to carry out the thorough investigation that has now taken place.

-~~It should be noted that some of the information in this report has been found in the "raw logs".
+It should be noted that some of the information in this report has been found in the "raw logs".
 These are not normally provided in response to queries or examined.
-However in this case they were passed to Second Sight and they have been reviewed to provide some more detailed responses.~~
+However in this case they were passed to Second Sight and I have looked at them to provide some more detailed responses.

-3. 2.
-The SPMR's view of what happened
+2. The SPMR's view of what happened